kid86/laravel.docs/installation.md

 All of the configuration files for the Laravel framework are stored in the `config` directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.

-#### Directory Permissions

-After installing Laravel, you may need to configure some permissions.
-Directories within the `storage` and the `bootstrap/cache` directories should be writable by your web server or Laravel will not run.
-If you are using the [Homestead](/docs/{{version}}/homestead) virtual machine, these permissions should already be set.

 #### Application Key